How to make it possible to roll back after migrating MySQL from on-premises to an AWS environment.

 Overall flow

-• Reset Aurora replication information
+• Reset Aurora replication information.

-• Check Aurora binlog position
+• Check the binlog position in Aurora.

 Aurora replication stopped

-Reset Aurora replication information
+Reset Aurora replication information.

 The replication information remaining in Aurora is no longer needed, so we will reset it.

-Check Aurora binlog position
+Check the binlog position in Aurora.

-Checking binlog position in Aurora
+Check binlog positions in Aurora

 アジアパシフィック (東京)ap-northeast-1-bundle.pe